Get in Touch

 3. SaaS (Software as a Service)

-1. Very brief overview
+1. High-level overview

-2. Examples: Microsoft Office, Confluence, Salesforce, Slack
+2. Examples: Microsoft Office, Confluence, SalesForce, Slack

 4. IaaS Cloud Hands-on Project